Jenifer (Masters of Horror): Plot

-One day, Jenifer sees Frank with the attractive owner of the store.
-She follows the shop owner's teenage son to a party, lures him into the woods, and chokes him into unconsciousness.
-While looking for Jenifer in the cabin cellar, Frank discovers her devouring the boy's genitals and snaps.
-Frank ties Jenifer's wrists together with rope and drags her through the woods to kill her.
-Just as he's about to strike her down, a deer hunter shoots and kills Frank.
-The hunter moves to comfort Jenifer, and the cycle begins anew.
+Jenifer follows the shop owner's son to a party and kidnaps him.
+Frank finds Jenifer in the cabin cellar devouring the boy's genitals and decides to kill her.
+Frank drags her through the woods to kill her and just as he's about to strike her down a hunter shoots Frank, who says "Jenifer" before dying.
+The hunter moves to comfort Jenifer.